iamankan/iamankan.github.io/README.md

 - [DBLP](https://dblp.org/pid/220/8851.html)

 ## Honors and Awards
-- Outstanding Student Paper Award, ”A deep learning model for classifying human facial expressions from infrared thermal images”University of Kentucky, Department of Computer Science, April 2022.
+- Outstanding Student Paper Award, [”A deep learning model for classifying human facial expressions from infrared thermal images”](https://www.nature.com/articles/s41598-021-99998-z), University of Kentucky, Department of Computer Science, April 2022.
 -  UniPi Merit Scholarship for Master’s Degree (Laurea Magistrale) in Computer Science A.Y.
 2021/2022 awarded by University of Pisa, Italy (Did not avail)
 -  Most Valuable Player (MVP) 2019, from Travel & Hospitality, Cognizant for outstanding performance in contributing to the Domain.